 Staying safe while swimming is essential.
 Giving swimmers a boundary is a good way to ensure they stay in the designated areas.
-Make your own pool noodle swimming safety rope with these easy instructions.
+Make your own pool noodle safety rope with these easy instructions.

 As an Amazon Associate I earn from qualifying purchases.
 See the full disclosure here.